Showing empathy creates calm

 It leads to good vagal tone, calming down the heart rate and supporting emotional regualtion.
 When a child is emotionally regulated, the medulla in the brain is calmed and a trauma response is lessened.

-When I looked into vagal tone (this was something I had not heard about before) I learnt that it is about an internal process in the body involving the vagus nerve which originates from the medulla part of the brain that is a key component of the nervous system operating our heart, lungs and digestion.
+Vagal tone is about an internal process in the body involving the vagus nerve which originates from the medulla part of the brain that is a key component of the nervous system operating our heart, lungs and digestion.
 An increase in vagal tone slows the heart down.
 So this means that empathy from an adult to a child creates good vagal tone and thus helps the child to calm down and emotionally regalate.

-This week I saw a little girl who was shouting, "Go away, go away!" to an adult.
+I recently saw a little girl in a setting who was shouting, "Go away, go away!" to an adult.
 She was loud, vocal and seemed angry.
 The adult was trying to talk to her and encourage her to come into a room but the child stayed outside the room.
 There was a meeting going on inside the room and a voice said, "Just ignore her, she gets like that."
-It was all I could do not to say to the little girl, "Are you feeling cross?"
+It was all I could do not to say to the little girl, "Oh.... are you feeling cross?"
 I wanted so much to give her empathy, suggest how she might be feeling and try to reach her in her place of high emotion.
-I could sense her upset but as a bystander, I could not help.
-As a practitioner supporting this child I wonder if I could have shown empathy to her and helped her to become calm.
+I could sense her upset but as a bystander, I felt I could not help or intervene at the time.
+If I had been a practitioner supporting this child, or a leader in this provision, I would have considered it vital to show empathy to her and help her to become calm.
+This would be a form of co-regulation, and would in time help to support a langauge of emoption, and an empathic connected relationship.

-Given this information, I wonder how many children we can help and affect by simply reacting and responding to them diffferently, with calming empathy?
+There must be many children we can help inthis way, by simply responding to them diffferently, in an attuned way and with calming empathy.

 Trauma in early childhood can cause attachment disorders